 Now you can duplicate those out-of-this-world chicken strips right at home with Copycat Chick-fil-a Chicken Strips recipe.

-My copycat Chick-fil-a Chicken Strips have the same tenderness and that unique taste as the restaurant original, but making them homemade will save you tons of money.
+My copycat Chick-fil-a Chicken tenders recipe has the same tenderness and that unique taste as the restaurant’s original, but making them homemade will save you tons of money.

 Rarely do I cook something that both boys like much less compliment.
 I think it’s a conspiracy, actually, but they never like the same foods…. until now!
 Copycat Chick-fil-a Chicken Strips had both of them raving.

 I had been seeing Copycat Chick-fil-a Chicken Strips, nuggets, and sandwiches all over the internet and have been wanting to try them for a while.
 With the boys’ schedules this year, they are so hungry when they get home from school.
 I practically make a meal for them at that time then dinner a few hours later.
 That’s when I decided to try out these Copycat Chick-fil-a Chicken Strips.
 I adapted this recipe slightly from my friend, Joan.

 - dill pickle juice the liquid off dill pickles

 - dried basil